neemanja/bookstore/README.md

 Bookstore is an application which was developer by MEAN4 technology and serve for presentation of personal knowledge App contains tree types of users
-	1.First type is guest, who can search and look all books in our DB 2.Second type is registration users, who can add book, update and delete books.
+1. First type is guest, who can search and look all books in our DB
+2. Second type is registration users, who can add book, update and delete books.
 Registration users can update and delete only books they have added
-	3.Third type is administration users, who have all the rights
+3. Third type is administration users, who have all the rights

-##Instalation
+## Instalation

 *Prerequisites
 NodeJS